hakobtp/blog/microservices/MicroservicesWithSpringBoot/11_Understanding_Java_Resource_Limits_in_Docker.md

-# Creating a Docker Image
+# Understanding Java Resource Limits in Docker

 Before we create a Docker image, it’s important to understand how Java behaves when it runs inside a container.
 In this section, we will see how to limit `CPU` cores and `memory` for a Java process.
 This helps us create predictable and efficient applications.